Dave Rogers (crew chief): 2009–2017: Back to Cup

 Rogers started to crew chief for Kyle Busch in the No. 18 car late in the 2009 season after Busch missed the Chase for the Sprint Cup.
 He replaced Steve Addington, who was released from the team and ended up at Penske Racing the following year.

 In 2010, Rogers' first full season with Busch, they finished 8th in points.
 Rogers is known to be a conservative crew chief, usually taking four tires late in races and not gambling on fuel mileage.
 Rogers has played a large role in the maturation of his former rowdy and controversial driver Busch.
 Rogers has 13 wins in the NASCAR Sprint Cup Series as Busch's crew chief.
 Rogers served as the crew chief for Busch through the 2014 season.
 In 2015, Rogers became the crew chief for Denny Hamlin in the No. 11 team, winning two races with Hamlin.
 In 2016, Rogers moved over to the No. 19 team with Carl Edwards, winning three races and a near Championship.
 After 2016, Edwards stepped down as the driver of the No. 19 car.

-After Edwards' retirement, he was replaced by Daniel Suárez in the No. 19, and Rogers worked with him to start the year.
+After Edwards' retirement, Rogers was replaced by Daniel Suárez in the No. 19, and Rogers worked with him to start the year.
 On March 29, 2017, it was announced that Rogers would be taking an indefinite personal leave of absence, with Scott Graves, who had won the Xfinity Series title with Suárez the prior year, would serve as crew chief of the No. 19 team.

 2017–2021: Back to Xfinity

 On June 19, JGR announced that Rogers had returned from his leave of absence, but instead of returning as the crew chief for the No. 19, would become the technical director for JGR's Xfinity Series teams.
 Later that year, he was the interim crew chief for JGR's No. 19 Xfinity team driven by Matt Tifft at Kansas when Matt Beckman served a one-race suspension.

-On October 9, during the 2018 season, Rogers returned as interim crew chief of Suárez's No. 19 driven Cup car for the last 6 races of the season, replacing Scott Graves who parted ways with JGR to later join Roush Fenway Racing as the crew chief of the No. 6 car of Ryan Newman in 2019.
+On October 9, during the 2018 season, Rogers returned as interim crew chief of Suárez's No. 19 driven Cup car for the last six races of the season, replacing Scott Graves who parted ways with JGR to later join Roush Fenway Racing as the crew chief of the No. 6 car of Ryan Newman in 2019.
 Rogers also served as an interim crew chief for the No. 18 JGR Xfinity team earlier that year for one race at Iowa in July when Eric Phillips was suspended.

 After two and a half years in his technical director position, Rogers returned to crew chiefing full-time when JGR announced on November 7, 2019, that he would work with Riley Herbst in his first full time Xfinity season.